LayanKaushik/TikTokvideo-Checker-Downloader/README.md

 This tool enables users to verify the public availability of TikTok videos and download them using a specified URL.
 It performs web requests to TikTok's servers to retrieve video information and facilitates content downloading.

-## Disclaimer

-This is not an official TikTok downloader.
-It utilizes third-party websites to check and download TikTok videos.
-Ensure you have the right to download content from TikTok and use this tool responsibly and ethically.

 ## Features

 - **Check Video Availability:** Determines if a TikTok video is publicly available online.